 SCREEN: Subject performing the drinking task.

-SCREEN: Click the Retry option in the web app interface.
+SCREEN: Show the Retry option in the web app interface.

 SCREEN: Click the Repeat Another Trial button to initiate a new attempt.

 SCREEN POP UP MINIMIZES

 Shot of the subject perform the action.

 After all desired trials have been recorded, select the Finished with all trials option to initiate video file saving [1].
 In the Notes field, enter comments relevant to future data processing, analysis, or interpretation, then select Package and add Notes to proceed [2].
 Click the Save Drinking Task Videos icon and choose a folder destination when the prompt appears [3].
 Once the video file save is complete, click Confirm Save to finalize [4].